desy-cms/analysis-btagging/test/btag_eff/README.md

 ## Results
 Once all jobs are finished, merge the root files, using the action `--hadd` instead of `--submit` in the command above.
 The results will be available in the `./results/label` directory.

-The `results` directory can be in `afs`, but the recommendation for the `condor` directory also applies for `results`.
+:warning: The `results` directory can be in `afs`, but the  recommendation for the `condor` directory also applies for `results`.